jw-kimm/kolingo-app/README.md

 ## Future Plans
 * Implement ability for users to upload profile pictures
-* Build a dictionary page for users to search up the words
+* Build a dictionary page for users to search the words
 * Ability to interact with friends